DrContrary/DrContrary.github.io/_posts/2018-11-07-image_analysis_tidyverse.md

 To perform the manipulations we need, we need to load in the tidyr and dplyr packages that are part of the tidyverse.
-These will allow us to tidy up our data: remember that this means that each observation is in its own row with each varible in its own column.
-To get each variable in its own column, we will use the seperate() function to split the file name into the varibles we need.
+These will allow us to tidy up our data: remember that this means that each observation is in its own row with each variable in its own column.
+To get each variable in its own column, we will use the separate() function to split the file name into the variables we need.

 *Had I thought ahead when naming the files in the first place, I would have used better nomenclature.
 However, this is real data straight from